Course Code

 Course Summary

-This programme provides students with an overview and understanding of the construction procurement processes and commercial risk management relating to construction contract law and finance risk management.
+This course provides the participants with an overview and understanding of the construction procurement processes and commercial risk management relating to construction contract law and finance risk management.

 College Link